See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Introduction

-Within GUIs, toggle controls represent a fundamental interaction mechanism and are ubiquitous across various applications, including mobile device settings (e.g., alarm configuration in Figure~\ref{fig:teasing})~\cite{li2020widget, wang2025mobilev2}, automotive systems~\cite{evangelou2024mid}, smart home environments~\cite{yao2023reviewing, windl2025privacyhub}, and industrial control systems~\cite{goel2024systematic}.
-These controls allow users to switch between binary control states, such as turning features on or off, enabling or disabling system functions, or adjusting operation modes.
-Interacting with such systems often requires modifying specific settings through repetitive and routine commands, which can become time-consuming and error-prone.
-Multimodal agents can assist users in streamlining this process by automatically taking actions to achieve user intent, enabling more efficient and intelligent interaction~\cite{zhang2025appagent,ye2025mobile,cheng2025os}.
+Within GUIs, toggle controls are a fundamental interaction mechanism and are ubiquitous across various applications, including mobile device settings (e.g., alarm configuration and bottom examples in Figure~\ref{fig:teasing})~\cite{li2020widget, wang2025mobilev2}, automotive systems~\cite{evangelou2024mid}, smart home environments~\cite{yao2023reviewing, windl2025privacyhub}, and industrial control systems~\cite{goel2024systematic}, enabling binary state changes (e.g., on/off, adjusting operation modes).
+However, interacting with these toggles often requires repetitive commands, which can be time-consuming and error-prone.
+Multimodal agents can streamline this process by automatically taking actions to achieve user intent, enabling more efficient and intelligent interaction~\cite{zhang2025appagent,ye2025mobile,cheng2025os}.

-However, as we will show later (Section~\ref{sec:preliminaryStudy}), we construct a state control benchmark with binary toggle instructions from public datasets, revealing that existing agents typically fail to accurately execute such instructions, with execution accuracy below 50\% for most agents, including GPT-5.
-Typical errors, illustrated in Figure~\ref{fig:teasing}, fall into two categories: (i) false negative toggles, where the user desired toggle state differs from the current state, but the agent omits the toggling action; and (ii) false positive toggles, where the user desired toggling state matches the current state, but the agent excessively executes the toggling action.
-These erroneous toggling actions misalign with the user intent, and can lead to task failure and even critical consequences for those applications that requiring precise control, highlighting a key bottleneck in multimodal agents for effective GUI interaction.
-This raises a key research question: \textit{is it possible to improve the capability of multimodal agents to accurately execute toggle control instructions?}
+However, as we will show later (Section~\ref{sec:preliminaryStudy}), we construct a state control benchmark with binary toggle instructions derived from public datasets, revealing that existing agents struggle to accurately execute such instructions, with execution accuracy below 50\% for most agents, including GPT-5.
+Typical errors, illustrated in Figure~\ref{fig:teasing}, fall into two categories: (i) false negative, failing to toggle when the current state differs from the desired state; and (ii) false positive, excessively toggling when the current state already matches the desired state.
+These misalignments with user intent can cause task failures and serious issues in precision-critical applications, highlighting a key bottleneck in reasoning of multimodal agents.
+This raises a key research question: \textit{is it possible to improve the reasoning capability of multimodal agents to accurately execute toggle control instructions?}